Free Process Map Templates & How to Use them

 What is process mapping?

-Process mapping is a method project managers use to visually outline how work moves from one phase to another within a project or operation.
-The goal is to make complex procedures easier to understand by displaying the flow of activities and identifying dependencies or bottlenecks.
+Process mapping is a method project managers use to visually outline how work moves from one phase to the next within a project or operation.
+It makes complex procedures easier to follow by displaying the sequence of activities and surfacing dependencies or bottlenecks

 Advertisement

-Understanding process mapping symbols is essential to accurately interpret how each step functions within a workflow.
-Below is a table that explains the common symbols, their shapes, and their functions based on the International Organization for Standardization (ISO) and American National Standards Institute (ANSI) standards.
-These symbols represent best practices widely adopted in project management and Six Sigma methodologies.
+Reading a process map accurately depends on knowing what each symbol represents.
+The table below covers the most common symbols, their shapes, and what they communicate within a workflow, based on standards set by the International Organization for Standardization (ISO) and the American National Standards Institute (ANSI).
+These symbols are widely used across project management and Six Sigma methodologies.

 Symbol name